rohitri-90/fetchsystemdetails/README.md

-This is a simple utility written in golang to fetch the details about macbook using [macaddress.io](https://macaddress.io/)
+This is a simple utility written in golang to fetch the details about system using [macaddress.io](https://macaddress.io/)

+### Prerequisite
+* Docker and git needs to be installed

 ### Building docker image

-* clone the `repository`using git clone <URL>
+* clone the `repository` using `git clone https://github.com/rohitri-90fetchsystemdetails.git`
 * Navingate to the cloned directory and execute below commands :
 * `docker build -t  fetchmacdetails:latest .`